 Although the figures are good the Tendring Community Safety Partnership (CSP) is still striving to combat crime.
 The partnership includes Tendring District Council, Essex Police, Essex County Council, Police and Crime Commissioner's Office, Essex Fire Authority, Essex Community Rehabilitation Company, North East Essex NHS and Community Voluntary Services Tendring and have identified the following four priorities to improve community safety:

 An analysis review of overall recorded crime together with an evaluation of responses from public engagement identifies the key priorities for the Tendring Community Safety Partnership should be the following:

-Identifying and support repeat and vulnerable victims.
-Identify hotspot locations and / or spikes in crime trends.
+Identifying and supporting repeat and vulnerable victims.
+Identify hotspot locations and / or increases in crime trends.
+Anti-Social Behaviour affects families and communities and by addressing these activities we can help improve the quality of life in the community.
 Improve perceptions and facilitate local problem solving to address issues.